What is MetroLotion?

 What happens if I overdose?

-Do not use topical metronidazole in the vagina.
+Do not use MetroLotion in the vagina.

-What other drugs will affect MetroLotion (metronidazole topical)?
+What other drugs will affect MetroLotion?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied metronidazole.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about MetroLotion (metronidazole topical)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

-- Generic Availability
+- Generic availability

 Related treatment guides

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 7.03.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 11.01.